 - Maintain 6’ of physical distance.
 A face covering is not a substitute for physical distancing.

 - Wear a cloth face covering in any public space and in any circumstance where interacting with others on campus.
 The Commonwealth of Pennsylvania is requiring the use of cloth face coverings when in public.

 - Wash hands frequently with soap and water for at least 20 seconds.
 If soap and water are not available, use an alcohol-based hand sanitizer.

 - Avoid touching your face and cover your mouth and nose when coughing or sneezing

-- If you don’t feel well, stay home, monitor your symptoms, and students should reach out to the Health & Wellness Center for further guidance or to request testing.
+- If you don’t feel well, stay home, monitor your symptoms, and students should reach out to the Health & Wellness Center.

 - Carry your Lehigh University ID card at all times.
 ID cards will be necessary for access to campus buildings.

 - Raise concerns about community members failing to meet expectations in an appropriate and caring manner.
 If addressing the concern directly is not an option, or if you are not satisfied with the response you receive or the behavior doesn’t stop, you may report the concern to the COVID Response Team (CRT) by completing this form at http://lehigh.edu/go/covidreporting.
 While we encourage you to provide your name and contact information with this form so that the CRT may follow-up with you, if necessary, you may also submit this report anonymously.

 - Avoid all non-essential travel and follow quarantining guidelines if travel is necessary.

 - Students should not bring off-campus guests to campus.